This post may contain affiliate links. Please read mydisclosure policy.

 What can you do with Onion Jam?

-Onion jam is one of those things that sounds weird at first, but once you’ve tasted it, you won’t believe you waited so long to try it.
+Onion jam sounds weird at first, but once you’ve tasted it, you won’t believe you waited so long to try it.

 This savory-sweet condiment adds an element of sophistication to dishes that are rich and have a higher fat content.
 Burgers and my Meatloaf Sandwich are two things that are only made better with a few dollops of this sweet onion jam.